SakethS2205/Saketh_BSEPortfolio/index.md

 ## Challenges and Triumphs
 My project would ultimately have never been finished the way it was without the various setbacks and accomplishments throughout.
+Learning the basics of servo motors and connecting/operating them effectively was a crucial fundamental step that, even though long, tedious, and frustrating at times, were integral to the success of this project that people can visually see.
+Of course, understanding, testing, and implementing the numerous different ways to calculate orbital elements for azimuth and altitude was probably the most difficult part of this whole process.
+It was through focused trial-and-error, research, and collaboration that these roadblocks were overcome and the project worked efficiently.
+Every minor and major struggle I went through in this process made the project end up the way it did, and I am really glad that I went through these various experiences.

+## Key Topics
+At Bluestamp, I explored and learned a great variety of concepts and skills that are fundamental to pursuing further success in engineering.
+I started off with learning and refining basic techniques and methods necessary for mastering engineering hardware, such as soldering, connecting wires, and other similar skills.
+Over the course of the program, I also discovered various different

 For your final milestone, explain the outcome of your project.
 Key details to include are: